 Korean Studies (MA) (120EC)

-The MA Korean Studies at Leiden University offers specialised and in-depth knowledge on the cultural and societal issues of pre-modern and modern Korea.
+The MA in Korean Studies at Leiden University offers specialised, in-depth study of the cultural and societal issues of pre-modern and modern Korea.

 Leiden University opened the first centre dedicated to Korean studies in Western Europe in 1947.
-The department has since gone from strength-to-strength.
-Staff at the centre participate in high-profile research projects around the world and sit on a variety of editorial and advisory boards.
-The Korean Studies programme, a specialisation of the MA in Asian Studies, capitalises on this expertise in every way, bringing you a master's programme that is on par with the world's very best.
+This centre has since gone from strength-to-strength, with academics participating in high-profile research projects around the world.
+The MA in Korean Studies, a specialisation of the MA in Asian Studies, capitalises on this expertise in every way, bringing you a master's programme that is on par with the world's very best.

 Explore Korea from a broad range of perspectives

 This master's offers students an expansive curriculum from which to choose and subsequently customise their learning.
 Study South Korea from diverse disciplinary perspectives – at times using original source materials – from its religion and popular culture to its modern and contemporary history.
-You will also have access to the world-class resources of the Leiden University Library and its famous collection of Asian artifacts.
+Enrich your learning with access to the world-class resources of the Leiden University Library and its famous collection of Asian artifacts.

 Study in South Korea

-Two semesters of your degree are spent studying at one of our partner universities in South Korea, such as the Seoul National University, Sungkyunkwan University or Yonsei University.
+Two semesters of your degree will be spent studying at one of our partner universities in South Korea, such as the Seoul National University, Sungkyunkwan University, or Yonsei University.
 This is a once-in-a-lifetime opportunity to immerse yourself in South Korean culture, language, and society, while developing a host of new skills that will prepare you for real-world success after your master's degree.

 Learn from acclaimed researchers

 Expertise on Asia at Leiden University is internationally renowned.
-You will learn from scholars at the leading edge of research on pre-modern and modern Korea.
+This means that you will learn from scholars at the leading edge of research on pre-modern and modern Korea.
 Small classes allow for direct contact with these lecturers and the opportunity to share and debate your ideas with classmates.
 At Leiden, every individual counts, which is why all students receive one-on-one support and mentoring from lecturers throughout their studies.